Phylliade/ikpy/tutorials/ikpy/getting_started.md

 my_chain = Chain.from_urdf_file("poppy_ergo.URDF")
 ```

+To discover more advanced features of URDF parsing, go to the dedicated [page](https://github.com/Phylliade/ikpy/blob/master/tutorials/ikpy/URDF.md).

 # Getting the position of your chain (aka Forward Kinematics, aka FK)
 Just call the `forward_kinematics` method of your chain using  the positions of each joint.
 ```